 - 1. Awards are for work done the prior Girl Scout year. - 2.
 Review the awards and determine what award you think best fits the work your nominee has done.
 (GSCCC may select a different award.) - 3.
-Girl Scout membership will be required for both last year and this year.
+Girl Scout membership will be required for both the prior year and current Girl Scout year.